Yikai-Liao/symusic/README.md

   * shift_time(offset: float)
   * sort()
 * You can operate each note just like you did before in python (like PrettyMidi)
-* There are interfaces for generating pianoroll with any quantizations using Eigen in cpp:
-  * Track.frame_pianoroll(quantization: int = 16)
-  * Track.onset_pianoroll(quantization: int = 16)

 ## TODO

 Notice that this libaray is under development:

 * Writing back to midi files is currently not supported
-* Not all features in midi are suppored, like lyrics and pitchbend

 ## Installation
 ### Use pre-compiled version